Best India ETFs for 2024

 The fund’s top ten holdings are HDFC Bank, Reliance Industries, ICICI Bank, Infosys, ITC, Tata Consultancy Services, Larsen and Toubro, Kotak Mahindra Bank, Axis Bank, and Hindustan Unilever.
 The largest equity, HDFC Bank, accounts for 13.84% of the fund’s capital allocation, and Hindustan Unilever accounts for 2.63%.

 More than a third of the fund’s capital is allocated within the financial sector, which is also evident from the many banks in its top ten holdings.
 The next two sectors by size are Information Technology (13.5%) and Energy (~12%).
 The rest of the fund’s capital is spread over a number of different sectors in smaller amounts.
 The fund trades under the ticker symbol ‘INDY’ on the NASDAQ stock exchange.
-With Admirals, you can trade the iShares India 50 ETF CFD (contracts for difference).
+With Admiral Markets, you can trade the iShares India 50 ETF CFD (contracts for difference).
 This is a derivative contract of the underlying market which enables you to trade long and short.

 WisdomTree India Earnings Fund ETF – The Biggest Indian Companies by Earnings